 In finding that the payment was not compensation, and so the section could apply, it could be argued that the case also supports the view that section 88(d) (and section CE 1(1)(e)) only applies to payments that are revenue in nature.
 The Commissioner's view is that the case does not go that far.
 The key finding was that the payments were made for the use of land, and so were within the section.
-Although Henry J said that a payment for compensation would not be within the section, he did not go so far as to rule out the possibility that capital payments may be within section CE 1(1)(e).
+Henry J did not make any finding about whether or not capital payments may be within section CC 1(2).

 In considering the meaning of "revenue" in Miller, Henry J referred to the House of Lords decision in London, Midland and Scottish Rail Co.
 The House of Lords said that the word "revenue" in relation to a business means those incomings of the business which are the products of or are incidental to the normal working of the business.
 It is arguable that London, Midland & Scottish Railway Co is authority for the proposition that "revenues" means amounts received in the course of a business.
-However, in the Commissioner's view, London, Midland and Scottish Rail Co is not direct authority for the meaning of "revenues" in the context of section 88(1)(d), i.e. CE 1(1)(e), as the statutory contexts are quite different.
+However, in the Commissioner's view, London, Midland and Scottish Rail Co is not direct authority for the meaning of "revenues" in the context of section 88(1)(d), i.e. CC 1(2), as the statutory contexts are quite different.
 In London Midland, Lord Tomlin was defining "revenue" in relation to a business.
-Section CE 1(1)(e) is concerned with amounts derived for the use of land.
-Even the form of the word is different - "revenues" in section CE 1(1)(e) and "revenue" in the Railways Act.
+Section CC 1 is concerned with amounts derived for the use of land.
+Even the form of the word is different - "revenues" in section CC 1(2) and "revenue" in the Railways Act.

-In summary, although there are arguably indications in Miller and London, Midland and Scottish Rail Co that "revenue" in section CE 1(1)(e) may mean revenue in nature, in the Commissioner's opinion Miller establishes only that payments for the use of land are within the section.
+In summary, although there are arguably indications in Miller and London, Midland and Scottish Rail Co that "revenues" in section CC 1(2) may mean revenue in nature, in the Commissioner's opinion Miller establishes only that payments for the use of land are within the section.
 Henry J in Miller did not hold that capital payments could never come within the section.

-The context of the section
+• The context of the section

-The context of the word "revenues" within section CE 1(1)(e) supports the conclusion that the intention is to capture a wide range of payments related to the use of land, and that the section is not limited to payments that are revenue in nature.
-"Revenues" is preceded by the words "rents, fines, premiums".
+The context of the word "revenues" within section CC 1(2) supports the conclusion that the intention is to capture a wide range of payments related to the use of land, and that the section is not limited to payments that are revenue in nature.
+"Revenues" is preceded by a list, including the words "rent", "a fine" and "a premium".
 In the Commissioner's opinion, the common theme of the specific words listed is that they are payments made in relation to land.
-This approach is supported also by considering the other words in the section:
+This approach is supported also by considering the other words in the section.
+The section clearly deals with payments for rights relating to land.
+Types of interests in land or rights relating to land are listed, and further, these interests or rights are only included if they affect the land.
+In discussing goodwill in Romanos Motel Limited v CIR [1973] 1 NZLR 435, the Court of Appeal said that the aim of the section is to include in income receipts from land (p 438).